 Taxes are complicated for college students.
 With so much uncertainty, students are vulnerable to misinformation.

 This vulnerability is exploited in a scam targeting college students.
 The scammer calls or emails, impersonating the IRS and claiming the student didn’t pay the “federal student tax.”
-The student is instructed to pay immediately, and is threatened with fines, penalties or even jail time.
+The student is instructed to pay immediately and threatened with fines, penalties, or even jail time.